ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code/public-cloud.md

 services:
   - docker:dind

+# Stages is used to define stages that can be used by jobs.
+The specification of stages allows for having flexible multi stage pipelines.
+# The ordering of elements in stages defines the ordering of jobs' execution:
+# -Jobs of the same stage are run in parallel.
+# -Jobs of the next stage are run after the jobs from the previous stage complete successfully.
 stages:
   - build
+  - staging
+  - test-staging
-  - deploy
+  - production

-maven-build:
+maven-build-test:
   image: maven:3-jdk-8
   stage: build
   script:
-    - "mvn package -s .circleci.settings.xml -B"
+    - "mvn package -s .gitlab-ci.settings.xml -B"
   artifacts:
     paths:
       - target/*.jar
+      - target/surefire-reports/*

 maven-deploy:
   image: maven:3-jdk-8
-  stage: deploy
+  stage: staging
   script: "mvn -s .gitlab-ci.settings.xml -DskipTests deploy -P idugalic-cloud"
   only:
     - master